A guide to co-producing with the UK

 • UK Global Screen Fund*

-• Support from National film agencies Creative England, Ffilm Cymru, Northern Ireland Screen and Screen Scotland (depending on producer’s location)
+• Support from National film agencies Creative UK, Ffilm Cymru, Northern Ireland Screen and Screen Scotland (depending on producer’s location)

 Image: Flux Gourmet (dir.
 Peter Strickland)